maptv/decalendar/observable/dash.md

 In contrast to longitude and latitude, changing orientation will not affect any other value.
-In the context of orientation, 0 turns is North, .25 turns is East, .5 turns is South, and .75 turns is West.
+Orientation moves clockwise from North, such that 0 turns is North, .25 turns is East, .5 turns is South, and .75 turns is West.

 Solar and lunar azimuth, the direction of the point in the horizon below the Sun and the Moon, respectively, have the same definition of a turn as orientation.
 Just like seasons, azimuths in the Northern and Southern Hemisphere are shifted in relation to each other by about a half-turn.